calebmsword/javascript-notes/README.md

   // staticProps are assigned to the constructor function for (const [staticProp, valueOrMethod] of Object.entries(staticsFromClass)) {
     NameOfClass[staticProp] = valueOrMethod;
   }

+  // suppose that all code in a static block is transpiled into methods stored in the array `staticBlocks` for (const staticBlock of staticBlocks) {
+    // make `this` refer to constructor function in all static blocks staticBlock.apply(NameOfClass);
+  }

   return NameOfClass;